blumbergn/instance_reservations/README.md

 ## Using the data files:

-Once the data file are created you can import them into a black Excel document and delimiting by :
+Once the data file are created you can import them into a black Excel document and delimiting by a colon ':'